-The purpose of a feasibility report is to investigate and showcase the task requirements and to determine whether the project is worthwhile/feasible.
-Feasibility is checked on the 5 primary factors – technology and system, economic, legal, operational, and schedule.
-Other feasibility factors include market, resource, culture, and financial factors.
+The purpose of a feasibility report is to investigate and showcase task requirements and to determine whether the project is worthwhile and feasible.
+Feasibility is verified by five primary factors – technology and system, economic, legal, operational, and schedule.
+Secondary feasibility factors include market, resource, culture, and financial factors.

-Project Charter is sometimes also known as the Project Overview Statement.
-A project charter includes high-level planning components of a project.
-This lays the foundation of the project.
-It acts as an anchor, holding you to the project's objectives and guides you as a navigator, through the milestones.
+Project charter is sometimes also known as the project overview statement.
+A project charter includes high-level planning components of a project, laying the foundation for the project.
+It acts as an anchor, holding you to the project's objectives and guiding you as a navigator through the milestones.
 It is a formal approval of the project.

 A requirement specification document is a complete description of the system to be developed.
-It contains all interactions the users will have with the system along with the non-functional requirements.
+It contains all interactions users will have with the system as well as non-functional requirements.

 A work plan sets out the phases, activities and tasks needed to deliver a project.
-The timeframes required to deliver a project, along with the resources and milestones are also shown in a work plan.
-The work plan is referred to constantly throughout the project.
-Actual progress is reviewed on a daily basis against the stated plan.
-It is therefore the most critical document to deliver projects successfully.
+The timeframes required to deliver a project, as well as resources and milestones, are also shown in a work plan.
+The work plan is referred to continually throughout the project.
+Actual progress is reviewed on a daily basis against the stated plan and is therefore the most critical document to deliver projects successfully.

 A traceability matrix is a table that traces a requirement to the tests that are needed to verify that the requirement is fulfilled.
 A good traceability matrix will provide backward and forward traceability: a requirement can be traced to a test and a test to a requirement.

-An issue tracker manages and maintains list of issues.
-It helps add issues, assign them to people, and track the status as well as current responsibilities.
-It also helps develop a knowledge base to contain information on resolutions to common problems.
+An issue tracker manages and maintains a list of issues.
+It helps add issues, assign them to people, and track the status and current responsibilities.
+It also helps develop a knowledge base that contains information on resolutions to common problems.